wendall911/ActuallyHarvest/README.md

 	maxHoeExpansionRange = 11
 	#List of individual hoe tools and their harvest tier.
 This is for modded items not covered.
 Format: minecraft:wooden_hoe-0 (with number being tier)
 	hoeItems = []
+	#List of crops to blacklist from right-click harvest.
+Format: "modid:block"
+	blacklistCrops = []
+	#List of mods to blacklist from right-click harvest.
+Format: "modid"
+	blacklistMods = []
+	#Allow machines, like Create's deployer, to harvest crops.
+	allowFakePlayer = true
+	#List of held items to blacklist from right-click harvest.
+Format: "modid:item"
+	blacklistHeldItems = []
 ```

 ## Links of Interest